FieryTurian/Modelling-TripAdvisor/README.md

 ---------------------------------------------------------------------

 An information system for TripAdvisor, for the course Information Systems at Radboud University, cohort 2018.
-The project consists of models for different features of TripAdvisors and formal and mathematical definitions for the models and their populations.
+The project consists of models for different features of TripAdvisor and formal and mathematical definitions for the models and their populations.
 Notes:
 1. This project was marked with a 8 and thus it is not a fully correct interpretation.